Open Canada Cup: History

-As the restrictions on eligibility were lifted for the 2003 Open Canada Cup the tournament managed to entice clubs from the Ontario Soccer League, Ottawa Carleton Soccer League, Western Ontario Soccer League, and the Ligue de Soccer Elite Quebec to participate.
-The competition was won by London City in a penalty shootout against the Metro Lions played at Cove Road Stadium, London, Ontario.
+As the restrictions on eligibility were lifted for the 2003 Open Canada Cup, the tournament managed to entice clubs from the Ontario Soccer League, Ottawa Carleton Soccer League, Western Ontario Soccer League, and the Ligue de Soccer Elite Quebec to participate.
+The competition was won by London City in a penalty shootout against the Metro Lions, played at the Cove Road Stadium, London, Ontario.
 Despite the CPSL's successful attempt at organizing an open cup tournament, the competition was not without controversy.
-The controversy stemmed from a dispute involving Ottawa Wizards with the CPSL's board of directors over the hosting rights for the finals.
-After failing to confirm their participation in the later rounds of the tournament the league removed Ottawa from the competition, and in return, Ottawa threatened to obtain an injunction.
-The dispute eventually reached the Superior Court of Justice which ruled in favor of the CPSL decision and allowed the tournament to proceed without the participation of Ottawa.
+The controversy stemmed from a dispute involving the Ottawa Wizards with the CPSL's board of directors over the hosting rights for the finals.
+After failing to confirm their participation in the later rounds of the tournament, the league removed Ottawa from the competition, and in return, Ottawa threatened to obtain an injunction.
+The dispute eventually reached the Superior Court of Justice, which ruled in favor of the CPSL decision and allowed the tournament to proceed without the participation of Ottawa.

-The tournament continued to expand, and in 2004 attracted a record amount of 24 participants throughout Ontario.
-It would grow to include clubs with Challenge Cup, and Ontario Cup honors.
+The tournament continued to expand, and in 2004 attracted a record number of 24 participants throughout Ontario.
+It would grow to include clubs with Challenge Cup and Ontario Cup honors.
 Meanwhile, the on-field performance was dominated by the Windsor Border Stars with consecutive championships from 2004 to 2005.
 In 2006, the competition reached a new milestone as it managed to draw the attention of the Toronto Lynx of the USL First Division, the country's top-tier league.
 The 2006 edition made headlines as Ottawa St. Anthony Italia became the first amateur club to claim the championship after defeating the Toronto Lynx in the finals.
-The tournament reached its apex in 2007 as it broaden to include professional and amateur teams from British Columbia, Ontario, and Quebec.
+The tournament reached its apex in 2007 as it broadened to include professional and amateur teams from British Columbia, Ontario, and Quebec.
 Trois-Rivières Attak became the first Quebec champion in 2007 after defeating Columbus Clan F.C.

-In 2008, the CSL increased the prize money to $25,000 with the top amateur club receiving $10,000, but shortly after the creation of the Canadian Championship the competition was disbanded.
+In 2008, the CSL increased the prize money to $25,000, with the top amateur club receiving $10,000, but shortly after the creation of the Canadian Championship, the competition was disbanded.